elenasamuylova/drafts/llm_course.md

   - Normalized Discounted Cumulative Gain (NDCG)
   - Precision at K

-**Further reading:** You can find more detailed guides on Classification Metrics and Ranking Metrics.
+**Further reading:** You can find more detailed guides on [Classification Metrics](https://www.evidentlyai.com/classification-metrics) and [Ranking Metrics](https://www.evidentlyai.com/ranking-metrics).

 While there is some diversity in metrics, the evaluation process for predictive systems is relatively straightforward:
 there is a single "right" answer and you can essentially quantify how many predictions were correct or close enough.
 (In tasks like multi-label classification, where multiple correct labels can apply to a single instance, similar metrics are adapted to evaluate across all relevant labels.)

----

 ### Production monitoring